Introducing Robbie Mullens - a 24 year old supermarket employee.

 Robbie takes a second hit and coughed.

 "The three of us started at the New Britain Shaw's after graduation.
-When they shut down Ryan and Kyle transferred to the Berlin Turnpike store, but I didn't take a transfer.
-I've spent the past couple years working at Cumberland Farms in Plainville."
+When they shut down Ryan and Kyle transferred to the Berlin Turnpike store, but I've spent the past couple years working at Cumberland Farms in Plainville."

 Robbie takes a third hit and coughs again.